 Producer, Director, Writer Frances Causey is a journalist and documentary filmmaker who began her career with CNN where she was a Senior Producer for fourteen years.
 At CNN, Ms. Causey was a member of a team honored with News and Documentary Emmys for their coverage of the Oklahoma City and Olympic Park Bombings.
 Ms. Causey has produced several feature length documentaries including her latest documentary feature The Long Shadow.
 In The Long Shadow, Ms. Causey, a daughter of the South, explores the reasons behind the continuing racial divisions in the United States, discovering to her great surprise that the politics and impact of slavery didn’t end with the Civil War.
 Artifacts of slavery-racist laws, policies and politics-have and continue to rig the game against African-Americans while amplifying and extending the power and privilege of being white in America.
 Slavery has and continues to cast a long shadow on America’s democracy.
 Ms. Causey’s last feature documentary film, Heist: Who Stole the American Dream?, was released in 2012 to wide acclaim and was a New York Times Critic’s Pick.
 Heist won the prestigious Silver Chris Award for Social Issue Documentary at North America's oldest film festival, The Columbus International Film and Video Festival.
 In 2012, Ms. Causey was honored with the Women's International Film and Television Jury Award for her work on Heist.
 Frances is a blogger for Huffington Post and a Board Member for the Arizona Center for Investigative Journalism.

 Producer Sally Holst, in addition to producing The Long Shadow, was the Executive Producer of Heist: Who Stole the American Dream which was a 2012 NY TIMES Critic’s Pick.
 Sally and “Shadow" Director Frances Causey have collaborated on previous film projects including their immigration documentary Papers, please! which triggered the idea for Heist.
 As a CNN Contributor, Sally's credits include Hurricane Katrina and "Heroin Addicts In Their Own Words".
+Her "Hannah's Heart" foundation provides much needed natural disaster relief to hundreds of people across the United States each year.
 Sally is also a gifted photographer whose work has received widespread acclaim, appearing in selected exhibitions, galleries and private collections across the United States.

 Editor and Co-Creator Maureen Gosling, a filmmaker for more than 40 years, has worked as a director, producer, editor, sound recordist and distributor.
 Gosling produced and directed, with Chris Simon, the feature documentary This Ain't No Mouse Music, on the life of American roots music record producer, Chris Strachwitz.
 Gosling directed, produced and edited Blossoms of Fire, feature-length, on the Zapotecs of Oaxaca, Mexico.
 Gosling is best known for her 20-year collaboration, as co-filmmaker, editor and sound recordist, with the late director Les Blank on more than two-dozen documentaries.
 Their best-known film is the British Academy Award winning “making of” classic, Burden of Dreams, on Werner Herzog’s filming of Fitzcarraldo in the Peruvian Amazon.
 Gosling is also a sought-after editor.
 Her current projects as editor include: A Dangerous Idea directed by Stephanie Welch; The Long Shadow, directed by Frances Causey.
 She is also co-filmmaker with Maxine Downs on Bamako Chic: Threads of Power, Color and Culture.